GuilhE/KMP-ComposeUIViewController/README.md

 > 1. Delete the `Derived Data` using Xcode or DevCleaner app;
 > 2. Run `./gradlew clean --no-build-cache`.

-### Swift Export with SPM export - experimental
+### SPM support - experimental
-The SPM export mode generates a local Swift Package with the generated `UIViewControllerRepresentable` files.
-Enable it in the
+With Swift Export enabled, the SPM export mode generates a local Swift Package with the generated `UIViewControllerRepresentable` files.
+Enable it in the `ComposeUiViewController` block:
-`ComposeUiViewController` block:

 ```kotlin
 ComposeUiViewController {